Irish-Merioles/Experiment-3---Pandas/README.md

 ---

 ### Problem 1: Load Cars Dataset
-Load the provided CSV file into a DataFrame named `cars` and display the first and last five rows.
+Load the CSV file into a DataFrame named `cars` and display the first and last five rows.

 **Steps:**
 1. Download the dataset from [http://bit.ly/Cars_file](http://bit.ly/Cars_file).